YonatanErez/AntiUncompyle/README.md

 # AntiUncompyle
-AntiUncompyle is a tool for editing .pyc files so they will be immunable against python decompilers
+AntiUncompyle is a tool for editing .pyc files so they will be immune against python decompilers

 **USAGE:**
 `python AntiUncompyle.py [-h] file.pyc`